-Amid a revolution in a South American mining outpost, a band of fugitives – a roguish adventurer (Georges Marchal), a local hooker (Simone Signoret), a priest (Michel Piccoli), an aging diamond miner (Charles Vanel), and his deaf-mute daughter – are forced to flee for their lives into the jungle.
-Starving, exhausted, and stripped of their old identities, they wander desperately lured by one deceptive promise of salvation after another.
-Shot in brilliant Eastmancolor and featuring a star-studded cast, Death in the Garden is a pulsating adventure film alive with Surrealist gestures, making it classic Luis Buñuel.
+Amid a revolution in a South American mining outpost, a band of fugitives – a roguish adventurer, a local prostitute, a priest, an aging diamond miner, and his deaf-mute daughter – are forced to flee for their lives into the jungle.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing